How to Dissolve a Corporation in New York

 - File Form 966, giving basic information about the corporation

 If you need help with the dissolution of your New York corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel are from prestigious law schools like Harvard Law and Yale Law.
-They average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+They average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.